 This is the America Trump, former advisor Steve Bannon, former Attorney General Jeff Sessions, Anton, his fellow White House consiglieri Stephen Miller, and the shamefully complicit GOP Congressional delegation are attempting to re-create in 21st century form — a country run by and for Trump’s base of white voters.
 You can’t maintain a functioning democracy under these conditions, of course.
 If they persist, our political system becomes something else.
 And that, my friends, is the problem here.

 What does this this New Southern Strategy mean for African-Americans?
 Removal of the voting franchise wherever possible through gerrymandered districting (at the state and federal levels), reduction in the number polling stations in traditionally black communities, and the continued, active disenfranchisement of former felons, many of whom have been rendered felonious by drug enforcement and incarceration policies (The War on Drugs) that disproportionately target and punish African-American citizens.
-Even when that stigma was voted out by ballot measure, in Florida, the GOP-led legislature here voted to keep former felons from voting until they had reimbursed the state for court and incarceration costs relating to their legal cases.
-This is a poll tax, plain and simple.
-In the Jim Crow era, the tactics differed: poll taxes, literacy tests, outright physical intimidation.
-But the goal was identical: whatever it takes to keep the black vote down.
+Even when that stigma was voted out by ballot measure, in Florida, for example, the GOP-led legislature there voted to keep former felons from voting until they had reimbursed the state for court and incarceration costs relating to their legal cases.
+This is a 19th century poll tax, plain and simple.
+In the Jim Crow era, the tactics varied: poll taxes, literacy tests, outright physical intimidation.
+But the goal was identical: whatever it takes to keep the black vote small enough to be inconsequential.

 What does the New Jim Crow mean for Hispanics?
 According to Trump, deportation of any and all undocumented immigrants from the country altogether, thereby stemming this portion of the demographically inevitable.
 Because so many undocumented immigrants reside in this country with family who are documented, who are citizens, this larger emphasis on deportation will, by design, have a chilling effect on Hispanic participation in public life generally, but especially on voter registration and voter turnout.
 Including ethnic identification boxes to the 2020 census will, by design, have similar effects; so will the most squalid displays of inhumanity toward would be asylum-seekers on the southern border.
 Many will simply opt out of the census and the political process, further dissipating Hispanic representation.